This page may contain affiliate links. Learn More.

 I save vegetable peels and scraps in a bag in the freezer so I’m not throwing them away.
 Then, I dump those in with my bones to make a super flavorful and nutrient-dense broth.
 I love saving money on food by using up everything I buy.
 Click here to see more about how to save money by wasting less.

 Back to our leftover chicken.
 You can either roast a chicken in the oven like you do turkey, cook it in the crockpot or even the instant pot.
 They make a great easy dinner for family.

 Cooking a whole chicken in the Instant Pot

 To cook your whole chicken in the instant pot:

-Place the steam rack inside the pot.
+- Place the steam rack inside the pot.

-Place your chicken on the rack.
+- Place your chicken on the rack.

-Lock the lid and make sure your steam vent is closed.
+- Lock the lid and make sure your steam vent is closed.

-Set the instant pot to chicken and add 6 minutes for each pound of chicken.
+- Set the instant pot to chicken and add 6 minutes for each pound of chicken.

 - Allow the steam to release naturally.
 (15 minutes)

 I love the instant pot because you just set it and walk away.
 That’s the same reason I love my crockpot.
 The instant pot can pressure cook or slow cook, so it’s a super cool tool to have.
 I use both all the time.
 Click here to see how to cook your chicken in the instant pot when it’s fully frozen.